jupyterlab/jupyterlab/docs/source/extension/plugin_system.rst

 in the order you specify them).

-By returning an object from your activate function, you become a "provider" in Jupyter's provider-consumer pattern, and other plugins can use ("consume") this object (the "service object") in their extensions.
+By returning an object from your activate function, you become a "provider" in JupyterLab's provider-consumer pattern, and other plugins can use ("consume") this object (the "service object") in their extensions.
 Read more about this in the "Making Your Plugin a Provider" section below.